Martín Vargas: Professional career

 After the Gushiken fight, Vargas had a rather ordinary record of 21 wins and 7 losses before retiring for the first time in 1987.
 He did, however, add another regional title to his trophy case when he beat Delis Rojas on July 23, 1982 by a decision in twelve rounds in Miami, to earn the WBC Continental Americas flyweight title.

-Having retired, Vargas' legend continued to grow among Chileans, many of whom spoke of the many times Vargas seemed to be close to become Chile's first world boxing champion.
-He is still seen by many as the best boxer ever to come out of that country, and as a national hero of Chile.
+Following his retirement, Vargas has been cited as a significant figure in Chilean boxing.
+He is frequently noted for his world title challenges and remains a prominent athlete in the country's sporting history.

 In 1997, ten years after his original retirement, Vargas attempted a comeback.
 His first fight back was videotaped by a crew making a documentary film about him, and he defeated Gerónimo Rojas by a knockout in round two on July 4.
 On February 7, 1998, he added the Chilean Super Flyweight title to his collection of regional titles with a first-round knockout over José Carmona.
 One month later, he beat Juan Lielmil, also by knockout in round one, to regain the Chilean flyweight title.
 But after losing to Joel García, by knockout in round one on July 31 of that same year, he decided to retire permanently.

 Vargas had a record of 91 wins, 15 losses and 3 draws, his 62 knockout wins making him a member of the exclusive group of fighters who have won 50 or more fights by knockout.
 In addition to the documentary about his comeback, a biographical movie about him was also produced in Chile.